Functional Regression with Intensively Measured Longitudinal Outcomes: A New Lens through Data Partitioning: Distributed and Combined Estimation

 We propose using basis function expansions to estimate functional parameters $\bbeta(t)$; details are discussed in Section \ref{ss:localmodel}.
 To reduce the computational burden of estimation with large $M_i$, we propose to view knot locations as natural breakpoints that partition the data into blocks over the index variable, $t$.
 Let $\{ c_{j} \}_{j=0}^J$ denote the edges of a partition $\mathcal{P}=\{ \mathcal{P}_j\}_{j=1}^J$ such that $\mathcal{P}_j = \{t: c_{j-1} \leq t < c_j \}$, where $\{t: t \in \mathcal{P}_j \}$ is non-empty for all $j$, $c_0 = \inf t$, $c_J = \sup t$, $j=1, \ldots, J$.
 The $j^{th}$ block of data is defined as

-with $\bY_{ij}= (Y_{it,j})_{t=1}^{m_{ij}} \in \mathbb{R}^{m_{ij}}$ and $\mX_{ij} \in \mathbb{R}^{m_{ij} \times q}$, $\mZ_{ij} \in \mathbb{R}^{m_{ij} \times p}$ respectively denoting the response vector and covariate matrices in block $j$ for individual $i$, where $\sum_{j=1}^J m_{ij} = M_i$.
-Correspondingly, let $\bmu_{ij} = \E(\bY_{ij} \vert \mX_{ij}, \mZ_{ij}) = (\mu_{it,j})_{t=1}^{m_{ij}}$.
+with $\bY_{ij}= (Y_{im,j})_{m=1}^{M_{ij}} \in \mathbb{R}^{M_{ij}}$ and $\mX_{ij} \in \mathbb{R}^{M_{ij} \times q}$, $\mZ_{ij} \in \mathbb{R}^{M_{ij} \times p}$ respectively denoting the response vector and covariate matrices in block $j$ for individual $i$, where $\sum_{j=1}^J M_{ij} = M_i$.
+Correspondingly, let $\bmu_{ij} = \E(\bY_{ij} \vert \mX_{ij}, \mZ_{ij}) = (\mu_{im,j})_{m=1}^{M_{ij}}$.
 We distinguish between the terms ``partition'' and ``blocks'', which respectively refer to $\mathcal{P}$ and $\{ B_j \}_{j=1}^J$.

 By partitioning data into blocks according to index variable $t$, we reduce the dimension of the largest analyzed unit of data.
 This reduction enables us to use fewer basis functions to approximate $\bbeta(t)$.
-By considering knots as natural breaking points for the functional outcome, we alleviate the knot selection problem by replacing their selection with the analogous choice of partition edges $c_j$.
-Domain specific knowledge may be used to choose the location of partition edges.
+Data-driven approaches to selecting both the location and number of knots can increase the computational burden of functional regression with intensively measured outcomes \citep{johnson1990minimax, yao2008knot}.
+Indeed, in a distributed setting where the distributed estimation step depends on the knot selection, these data-driven procedures require multiple rounds of the distributed step, each with a candidate set of knots, which is computationally burdensome.
+Instead, we replace the selection of knot locations with a choice of partition edges $c_j$: we propose to choose partitions sufficiently small so that the functional parameters are well-approximated by a polynomial basis and that the computational burden within one partition set is small.
+In so doing, our approach does not require multiple iterations of the distributed step, delivering computational efficiency gains.
+We take this approach in the simulations of Section \ref{s:sims} and the data analysis of Section \ref{s:NHANES}.
+Domain specific knowledge may also be used to choose the location of partition edges.
 For example, these may correspond to the start and end of repetitions during a bout of exercise.
-Alternatively, we may select partition edges such that the distance $\vert c_j-c_{j-1} \vert$ is small enough to facilitate good approximation of the simple basis approximation to the function $\beta_u(t), t\in \mathcal{P}_j$, $u=1, \ldots, q$.
-We take this approach in the simulations of Section \ref{s:sims} and the data analysis of Section \ref{s:NHANES}.